carboncopies/BrainEmulationChallenge/doc/e3_aifinch.md

    KGT in a specified manenr.
 Acquire data from the KGT.

 3. Specify and generate an experimental process of system identification to be applied to the data acquired from the KGT.
-The system identificatoin and translation (SIT) procedure is used to generate model system architectures and to estimate the parameters in those models by translating measurements acquired from the KGT.
+The system identification and translation (SIT) procedure is used to generate model system architectures and to estimate the parameters in those models by translating measurements acquired from the KGT.